Using trusts to avoid inheritance tax

 You'll want to seek the advice of a lawyer or accountant with knowledge in this area.

 STEP (formerly known as the Society of Trust and Estate Practitioners) manages a database of people who can help with this.
 Visit its website for more information.

 What will a trust cost?

 It really depends on your circumstances.

-In addition to the inheritance tax charge when setting up the trust, the trustees will likely charge a fee to manage the trust, and there are other legal costs to setting one up.
+In addition to the inheritance tax charge when setting up the trust, the trustees will likely charge a fee for managing the trust, and there are other legal costs to setting one up.

 Because of these expenses, you should carefully weigh up whether your estate would benefit from a trust.